 Underground LRT Station Parking Ramp Feasibility Study - Project Manager and technical lead for the feasibility study of expanding a parking ramp above an underground LRT station.
 Minneapolis-St. Paul International Airport (MSP is served by the Metro Transit light-rail (LRT) Blue Line).
 At Terminal 1-Lindbergh, where parking facilities are frequently near or at capacity, a proposed parking ramp expansion will overlie the existing underground LRT station.
 The LRT station is constructed in an excavation in the St. Peter sandstone and Glenwood shale, with a flat roof of the Platteville limestone.
 Excavation dimensions are about 55 feet wide by 40 feet high by 540 feet long, with the roof less than 30 ft below a parking exit plaza.
-The station is shallow, with the bottom of the Platteville limestone approximately 30 feet below the existing ramp expansion involves two principal impacts on the LRT station: a) column loads on the Platteville limestone above or nearby the station; and b) excavation of the soil cover and some of the Platteville limestone above the station.
-As part of the feasibility study described below, the magnitude of these impacts was assessed by conducting 3D geostructural analysis of the station using Itasca's distinct element modeling software called 3DEC.
+The station is shallow, with the bottom of the Platteville limestone approximately 30 feet below the existing revenue control plaza for on-airport parking, which is located above the station.
+Construction of the parking ramp expansion involves two principal impacts on the LRT station: a) column loads on the Platteville limestone above or nearby the station; and b) excavation of the soil cover and some of the Platteville limestone above the station.
+As part of the feasibility study described below, the magnitude of these impacts was assessed by conducting 3D geostructural analysis of the station using the ITASCA distinct element modeling software called 3DEC.

 Minnesota Library Access Center (aka Elmer Andersen Library) - Geomechanics Project Manager for site investigation and design of this underground library facility on the West Bank campus of the University of Minnesota.
-The project consists of two parallel caverns 65 feet wide by 600 feet long in dolomite, shale, and sandstone.
+The project consists of two 65 feet wide by 600 feet long parallel caverns in dolomite, shale, and sandstone.
 The caverns are located under the Law School, Willey Hall, and the Studio Arts Building.
 Construction and permanent access is by a drive-in portal, and two shafts through glacial soils and limestone.
 CNA designed all underground structures, including roof and wall rock support, drainage and water control, shaft support, grouting for water control, and integration of existing facilities.
 Mr. Petersen conducted extensive FLAC modeling of this project as the basis for selection of rockbolt patterns, wall support, and construction sequence.